nicole-mcg/OUIScript/README.md

 Generic Scope:
 		parentScope should be the global scope, or the scope this was created in isStatic should be false
-		When a child scope is destroyed, parent.overwriteVariables(child) should be called so parent variables are updated
+		-When a child scope is destroyed, parent.overwriteVariables(child) should be called so parent variables are updated